Abhilash-KN/college-app-backend/README.md

 ## Running server locally

-Place the build folder created in the frontend directory in the root directory of backend.
+Place the build folder of frontend in the root directory.
 Change **app.listen(process.env.PORT)** to **app.listen(3000)** in server.js file to run server on localhost:3000

 To start